Message from the President

 Students are members of our College community and are subject to the obligations that accrue to them by virtue of this membership.
 As a Tri-County Technical College student it is your responsibility to be aware of, and act in accordance with the policies and procedures.
 The policies and procedures are outlined in the College Catalog, its appendices, and www.tctc.edu.

 Hours of Operation

 Standard hours of operation for the College are Monday-Thursday, 8 a.m. - 5 p.m., and Friday, 8 a.m. - 2 p.m.
 Some offices keep extended hours in the evenings.
 Interested persons may contact the individual offices for specific hours of operation.

-The Admissions Office provides general information on enrollment, programs of study, and campus events.
-To request information and to be added to our mailing list, contact Admissions at 864-646-1550 or email@example.com.
+The Admissions Office provides accurate, pertinent, and up-to-date information regarding the College, its academic programs, admission requirements, resources and student services, and campus events.
+To request information and to be added to our mailing list, contact Admissions at 864-646-1550 or firstname.lastname@example.org.